tman0004/theme-park-planner/README.md

 ## Current State of the Project

 Currently, we have build a basic version of the webpage and a path finding algorithm based on java.

+### Current Features of Web Page:
+- introduction page
+- planner page
+    - a list of rides that shows the rides
+    - a google map of the theme park
+    - a grid of rides that shows the favorite ride
+    - a start planning button
+    - a blank area for showing the result
+- sign-in page
+- sign-up page

 ## Planned Features